 - The Analysis feature has features that help researchers researchers get a quick understanding of open-ended answers through tools that generate patterns.

-- Researchers can quickly create value out of the answers to open-ended questions.
+- Researchers can quickly create meaningful value out of answers to open-ended questions.

 The following images belong to a research project that examined the experience of customers that were provided a trial of the Birchbox service, a pepersonalized box delivered to your home with a mix of makeup, hair, and skincare products.